 However, after his Character Development he now has a girlfriend, a baby, and the respect of his friends (well, as close to respect as Davan, Aubrey, et al can actually express) for his superhero career.

 Non-Powered Costumed Hero: He becomes this to an extreme.
 His daily heroics as Pythagorean include helping people with their groceries, finding lost pets and generally just being a nice guy and he is well loved by the community at large for it.

-Oblivious to Love: His total lack of self esteem and inexperience with any kind of flirting, despite being married makes him unable to tell the multiple women giving him their phone numbers were flirting with him.
+Oblivious to Love: His total lack of self esteem and inexperience with any kind of flirting, despite being married makes him unable to tell the multiple women (and at least one man) giving him their phone numbers were flirting with him.

 Took a Level in Badass: The eventual result of his superhero career, much to everyone's astonishment (particularly his own).